-Changes to Rules on Driving Licences in Spain: discover what only the top, expert criminal lawyers in Spain know about changes to rules on driving licences in spain
+Changes to Rules on Driving Licences in Spain: discover what only the top, expert criminal lawyer in Spain know about changes to rules on driving licences in spain

 Since 2013, all European Union countries have issued a single driving licence that allows the bearer to drive in any European Union States, without the need to apply locally to obtain a new licence if they have changed their country of residence.